fprime-community/fprime-artemis-cubesat/README.md

 For more detailed information about the Artemis CubeSat, please visit our [website](https://sites.google.com/mahinaaerospace.com/home).

 This project presents two installation options: leveraging Docker or opting for a manual installation.
-We strongly advise utilizing the Docker environment, as it streamlines the process by encompassing all necessary dependencies and installations required for seamless project development.
+We strongly advise utilizing the Docker environment, as it streamlines the process by encompassing all necessary dependencies and installations required for development.
 Nevertheless, if you lean towards a manual installation, comprehensive instructions for that alternative are available.

 # Prerequisistes:

 Before proceeding with either installation method, ensure that you have completed all necessary steps required to work with the Teensy and Raspberry Pi:

-- A computer running Linux or WSL 1 on Windows
+- Linux, macOS, or WSL1 on Windows
-  - *Note: If you have a windows machine you must use WSL1 and not WSL2*
+  - *On Windows, WSL1 is a requirement; WSL2 is not compatible.*
+  - *On MacOS, manual installation prevents native RPiFSW compilation.*
 - [Visual Studio](https://code.visualstudio.com/Download), an integrated development environment (IDE).
 With the [FPP](https://marketplace.visualstudio.com/items?itemName=jet-propulsion-laboratory.fpp), [Dev Containers](vscode:extension/ms-vscode-remote.remote-containers) (if you are using Docker), and [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) (if you are using WSL) extensions.
 - [Arduino IDE and Teensyduino](https://www.pjrc.com/teensy/td_download.html)
 - [A Set Up Raspberry Pi Zero](/docs/scripts/UserGuides/SettingUpRPi.md)